mattnigh/ChatGPT3-Free-Prompt-List/README.md

 - Ask the model to act as if it is a specific person, or combination of people
 - Ask the model to think 'step-by-step', especially in medium to complex tasks

+## When not to use Prompt Engineering or ChatGPT

+- When you need 100% reliability
+- When you have no way to evaluate the accuracy of the model's output
+- When you need to generate content that is not in the model's training data

 ----

 ## Prompts for Web Developers